jfcloutier/karma_agency/notes/cognition_actor.md

     * if a causal rule states "A after B and C", then
       * observing A at time T entails (abductively) B and C at T-1
       * having observed B and C at T-1 entails (deductively) A at time T
-    * e.g. the color becomes gray after the color was green
+    * e.g. the color becomes gray if the color was green
 * Inferred observations (that are not also umwelt-affirmed observations) are marked as "inferred" to distinguish them
   * A new causal theory leads the CA to reconsider inferred observations across remembered states
   * A CA reconsidering its past is opaque to parent CAs
-    * A CA never questions observations affirmed by its umwelt (even if umwelt CAs might reconsider their past beliefs)
+    * A CA never questions observations affirmed by its umwelt (even if umwelt CAs might reconsider their past affirmed beliefs)
       * Because the internal belief state of a CA is opaque to other CAs and is only revealed by
         * prediction errors
-        * events signaling new belief predicates (names and domains) and new (latent) objects
+        * and events signaling new belief predicates (names and domains) and new (latent) objects
+          * affording new kinds of predictions
           * the belief space of a CA never shrinks
 * The CA applies the theory's causal rules to predict the next state so it can make predictions
   * from the execution of a policy selected to achieve an intent by the CA from the previous state